SomeArbitraryMathMajor/BoxOfRocks/README.md

 # BoxOfRocks
-# alternate numerical version of tic tac toe, add to 15 to win
+alternate numerical version of tic tac toe, add to 15 to win high school project